asaikali/remote-mcp-protocol/compose-design.md

 - The compose script should fail fast on any errors
 - The compose script only works with compose.yaml files that follow its own conventions
 - Script should fail early if any of its conventions are violated:
   - Complain if `compose.yaml` is not found (only supported filename) - convention violation
-  - Complain if `.env` file is not found - required by convention, same as missing compose.yaml
   - Complain if any services don't have profiles set (convention violation)
+  - Note: `.env` file is optional - script loads it if present but doesn't require it
 - For non-convention errors, let docker compose handle validation and show its error messages
 - Keep the script simple: if docker compose supports features like `--env-file` for overrides, use those docker compose features rather than adding complexity to the script
 - No assumptions about Docker Compose version requirements